widecoin-project/Widecoin-Archiving-Wallets/README.md

-# wallet v.2.0
+# Notification

-Linux supports Ubuntu 18.0
+Widecoin v2.0 is compatible with <= Ubuntu 18.0

+Widecoin >v 2.0 is compatible with <= Ubuntu 20